crowja/py3-toolkit-starter/README.md

 # py3-toolkit-starter.

-A simple template for creating toolkits in Python, programs with subcommands, for example `mytoolkit XXX --in=infile.txt`.
+A simple template for creating a toolkit in Python, a program with subcommands, for example `mytoolkit XXX --in=infile.txt`.

 ## Getting started